gsage/engine/docs/tutorials/basic/5_entities_format.rst

 2. Engine iterates through the list of keys of :cpp:class:`Gsage::Entity`, finds appropriate system by string :code:`id` and allocates a component there.
-3. Each system allocates the component in the pool and configures created component with :cpp:class:`Gsage::Dictionary` that came from :cpp:class:`Gsage::Engine`.
+3. Each system allocates the component in the pool and configures created component with :cpp:class:`Gsage::DataProxy` that came from :cpp:class:`Gsage::Engine`.

 .. image:: ../../images/add_flow.svg